walter-weinmann/py-mathx-lab/docs/experiments/experiment_page_template.md

 - How does \(X\) change as parameter \(\alpha\) varies?
 - Does property \(P\) appear to hold for all \(n \le N\)?
 Where does it fail?
 - What is the empirical distribution of \(Y\) and how does it compare to a theoretical prediction?

+## Why this qualifies as a mathematical experiment

+Briefly justify why this page is an *experiment* (not just an exposition or a proof sketch).

+Use 4–7 bullets.
+Touch at least three of:

+- **Finite procedure:** what computation / enumeration / visualization is run?
+- **Observable(s):** what quantity is measured, estimated, compared, or plotted?
+- **Parameter space:** what is varied (and over what ranges)?
+- **Outcome:** what kind of evidence is produced (patterns, conjectures, counterexamples, estimates)?
+- **Reproducibility:** where are parameters/seeds recorded and which artifacts are written?
+- **Failure modes:** what could mislead (precision, bias, insufficient bounds)?

+Keep it concrete and specific to this experiment.

 ## Experiment design